worker-tools/html/README.md

 }
 ```

-You can also see the [Clap Button Worker](https://github.com/getclaps/worker) source code for an example of how to build an entire web app on the edge using Cloudflare Workers and @werker tools, including @werker/html.
+You can also see the [Clap Button Worker](https://github.com/getclaps/worker) source code for an example of how to build an entire web app on the edge using Cloudflare Workers and @worker-tools tools, including @worker-tools/html.

 Finally, you can read [The Joys and Perils of Writing Plain Old Web Apps](https://qwtel.com/posts/software/the-joys-and-perils-of-writing-plain-old-web-apps/) for a personal account of building web apps in a Web 2.0 way.